Hospital staffer charged with murder 20 years after patient died - NewsBreak

 Court documents show Hall and another employee discovered Franco wasn’t breathing in her hospital bed.
 The nurse said Hall was near Franco’s room at the time Franco stopped breathing, and that Hall entered Franco’s room with her, which she thought was strange.

-Staff attempted to revive Franco as she was “coding” and gave her atropine and epinephrine, but no other substances.Total lunar eclipse happening this weekend: How to see it
+Staff attempted to revive Franco as she was “coding” and gave her atropine and epinephrine, but no other substances.Former nurse guilty of homicide in medication error death

 During an autopsy, a coroner found the presence of succinylcholine and morphine.
 An investigation determined the drugs were not prescribed to Franco or ordered by her doctors.